OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 ### Release Cadence

-For these reasons explained in @sec-adminser-security, it is vital that REDCap is upgraded soon after versions are released.
+For the reasons explained in @sec-adminser-security, REDCap should be upgraded soon after versions are released.

-Notifications that a new version has been released will appear in the control center.
+A notification that a new version has been released will appear in the control center.
 So as the server administrator is attending to the TODO list periodically in the day, they should check for updates as well.